About

 Morro supports leaders and organizations in managing socio-cultural and environmental change.

 As a strategic advisory, we aim to travel the distance with our clients through long-lasting partnerships.
 We guide change management processes that respond to the unique history, position, and entry points of each initiative.
-Collaboration sits at the heart of our practice, shaping how we design and shape strategies, initiatives, communications, and networks.
+Collaboration sits at the heart of our practice, shaping how we design strategies, initiatives, communications, and networks.

 Working from a holistic understanding of the ecosystem at play, our goal is to facilitate pathways towards equitable change – and a world where:

-Business models evolve to meet planetary health and wellbeing;
+• Business models evolve to meet planetary health and wellbeing;

-Communities are positioned to shape their own futures;
+• Communities are positioned to shape their own futures;

-Our team
+Our Approach

 Ellie Lovett